Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Background

-There are two major inefficiencies in the traditional Q-learning.
-First, each experience is used only once to update the Q-network.
-Secondly, learning from experiences in a chronologically forward order is much more inefficient than learning in a chronologically backward order.
-Experience replay (\hyperlink{Lin, 1992}{Lin, 1991 \& 1992}) is proposed to overcome these inefficiencies.
+There are two major inefficiencies of the traditional on-line $Q$-learning.
+First, each experience is used only once to update the $Q$-function.
+Secondly, learning from experiences in a chronologically forward order is much more inefficient than learning in a chronologically backward order, because the value of $s_{t+1}$ is required to update the value of $s_t$.
+Experience replay \cite{Lin1992} is proposed to overcome these inefficiencies.
 After observing a transition $(s_t, a_t, r_t, s_{t+1})$, the agent stores the transition into its replay buffer.
-In order to learn the Q-values, the agent samples transitions from the replay in a backward order.
+In order to learn the $Q$-values, the agent samples transitions from the replay buffer.

-In practice, the state space is extremely large, so it is impractical to tabularize Q-values of all state-action pairs.
-Deep Q-Network (\hyperlink{Mnih, 2015}{Mnih et al., 2015}) overcomes this issue by using deep neural networks to approximate the Q-function.
-Deep Q-Network (DQN) takes a 2D representation of a state $s_t$ as an input.
-Then the information of the state $s_t$ passes through a number of convolutional neural networks (CNNs) and fully connected networks.
-Then it finally returns the Q-values of each action $a_t$ at state $s_t$.
-DQN adopts experience replay to use each transition in multiple updates.
-Since DQN uses a function approximator, consecutive states output similar Q-values.
-If DQN updates transitions in a chronologically backward order, often errors cumulate and degrade the performance.
-Therefore, DQN does not sample transitions in a backward order, but uniformly at random to train the network.
+In practice, the state space $\mathcal{S}$ is extremely large, therefore it is impractical to tabularize the $Q$-values of all state-action pairs.
+Deep $Q$-Network \cite{Mnih2015} overcomes this issue by using deep neural networks to approximate the $Q$-function.
+DQN adopts experience replay to use each transition for multiple updates.
+Since DQN uses a function approximator, consecutive states output similar $Q$-values.
+If DQN updates transitions in a chronologically backward order, often overestimation errors cumulate and degrade the performance.
+Therefore, DQN does not sample transitions in a backward order, but uniformly at random.
 This process breaks down the correlations between consecutive transitions and reduces the variance of updates.

-There have been a variety of methods proposed to improve the performance of DQN in terms of stability, sample efficiency and runtime.
+There have been a variety of methods proposed to improve the performance of DQN in terms of stability, sample efficiency, and runtime.
 Some methods propose new network architectures.
-The dueling network architecture (\hyperlink{Wang, 2016}{Wang et al., 2016}) contains two streams of separate Q-networks to estimate the value functions and the advantage functions.
-Neural episodic control (\hyperlink{Pritzel, 2017}{Pritzel et al., 2017}) and model free episodic control (\hyperlink{Blundell, 2016}{Blundell et al., 2016}) use episodic memory modules to estimate the state-action values.
+The dueling network architecture \cite{Wang2016} contains two streams of separate $Q$-networks to estimate the value functions and the advantage functions.
+Neural episodic control \cite{Pritzel2017} and model-free episodic control \cite{Blundell2016} use episodic memory modules to estimate the state-action values.
+RUDDER \cite{Arjona-Medina2018} introduces an LSTM network with contribution analysis for an efficient return decomposition.
+Ephemeral Value Adjustments (EVA) \cite{Hansen2018} combines the values of two separate networks, where one is the standard DQN and another is a trajectory-based value network.